What is Bikram Yoga?

 By the end of class, Bikram Yoga gives you a full-body workout: every cell is re-vitalized, the spine strengthens, and all systems return to their intended 100% working order, giving you an energized body and a relaxed mind.

 What happens if I am not flexible?

 This is the most common misconception that prevents people from coming to a yoga class.
 Yoga is not about how flexible you are already, but about strengthening your body and spine in all directions and, gradually, improving flexibility.
 Through consistent Bikram Yoga practice, your flexibility will improve, but it is not necessary to be flexible before coming to class.

 What kind of benefits will I see?

 You can expect to see and feel the reshaping of your body.
 Physically, you will lose inches, gain muscle tone, and improve strength and balance.
-Mentally, your concentration and willpower improves, and you feel less stressed.
+Mentally, your concentration and willpower improve, and you feel less stressed.
 Medically, you will notice that you are healthier and less prone to injury.
-Bikram Yoga has been medically proven to help those suffering from insomnia, depression, type II diabetes, high blood pressure, arthritis, shoulder, knee and back injuries.
+Bikram Yoga has been medically proven to help those suffering from insomnia, depression, type II diabetes, high blood pressure, arthritis, shoulder, knee, and back injuries.
 By changing your body, you will also change your mind and improve the quality of your life.

 How often should I practice?